hemidactylus/mlops-speedrun-spamclassifier/README.md

 > as soon as the new raw data comes in.
 Other valid solutions might involve
 > enqueueing their computation, for instance in an Apache Pulsar© topic, for consumption
 > as a background asynchronous task.
 See the end of this writeup for sketches of such
-> solutions, Astra Streaming, Pulsar functions and possibly Astra DB and CDC.
+> solutions, build on Astra Streaming, Pulsar functions and possibly Astra DB and CDC.

 Materialization is invoked with an explicit date parameter: it will consider all offline data up to that moment, "as if time stopped at the provided date".